rpkyle/debbie/README.md

 ![debbie](https://user-images.githubusercontent.com/9809798/65625175-50cb4580-df99-11e9-9596-19db83305173.png)
 ===
-`debbie` is an R package which aims to simplify installing binary versions of CRAN packages hosted in Debian repositories.
+`debbie` is an R package which aims to simplify installation of binary versions of CRAN packages hosted in Debian repositories from within an R session.
 While CRAN mirrors do offer source versions of R packages, repeatedly compiling these can be time-consuming, or present challenges whenever compilation fails.

 This package was originally a basic set of functions I found useful when deploying web applications with Dash for R. I've attempted to make it a bit more user-friendly in case anyone else finds it useful.